tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 As usual, Mailchimp provides solid tutorials for their products.
 The "Before You Start" section lists any necessary prerequisites before starting the tutorial.
 Each part of the tutorial is set off with section headings.

 The section heading style (rather than numbered steps) is worth considering.
 Most technical writers have numbered steps as a habit for tech docs, so when they start writing a code tutorial, the first inclination is to begin a sequence of steps.
 But with a code tutorial, you might have lengthy code samples that are followed by detailed explanations, and so on.
 Maintaining the list numbers across steps can become onerous.
-The section headings provide an easier formatting, and you can still preface each section heading with "Step 1", "Step 2", and so on.
+The section headings provide less problematic formatting, and you can still preface each section heading with "Step 1", "Step 2", and so on.

 ### IBM Watson

 {% include course_image.html url="https://console.bluemix.net/docs/services/conversation/tutorial.html#tutorial" filename="ibmwatsoncodesamples" ext_print="png" ext_web="png" alt="IBM Watson code samples" caption="IBM Watson code samples" %}

-The IBM Watson tutorial does a nice job breaking up the tutorial steps into different sections, with easy-to-follow steps in each section.
+The IBM Watson tutorial does an excellent job breaking up the tutorial steps into different sections, with easy-to-follow steps in each section.
 Up front, it lists the learning objectives, duration, and prerequisites.
-There's nothing particularly difficult about the formatting or the display &mdash; the emphasis focuses on the content.
+There's nothing particularly challenging about the formatting or the display &mdash; the emphasis focuses on the content.

 ## Code samples for sample weather API